-Take a look at this hub page on dropshipping for an example: pieces of content on specific matters concerning dropshipping (picking channels, understanding the supply chain, etc.) also serve to strengthen the central page as a general resource.
+Take a look at this hub page on drop shipping for example: pieces of content on specific matters concerning drop shipping (picking channels, understanding the supply chain, etc.) also serve to strengthen the central page as a general resource.
 That hub page itself could then be used as a spoke page for a hub page about eCommerce in general, linking out to other ultimate guides on topics such as print-on-demand or influencer marketing.

 Keep Up with Trends